-Employers with five or more employees are covered by California’s pregnancy disability leave law.
+Private employers with five or more employees and all public employers (regardless of number of employees) are covered by California’s pregnancy disability leave law..

 Covered employers |